 Records to keep.
-You can use Table 4 as a guide to help you keep track of improvements to your home.
-Also see the discussion on Keeping Records, later.
+You can use Table 5 as a guide to help you keep track of improvements to your home.
+Also see Keeping Records, later.

 Energy conservation subsidy.
-If a public utility gives you (directly or indirectly) a subsidy for the purchase or installation of an energy conservation measure in your home after 1992, do not include the value of that subsidy in your income.
-You must reduce the basis of your home by that value.
+If a public utility gives you (directly or indirectly) a subsidy for the purchase or installation of an en-